(Trading Symbol GC) - A precious metal traded on the spot and futures market.

 Similar to trading currencies like the sterling pound, gold spot is an “over the counter” market.
 This means trading does not take place at an exchange, but traders rather come together on their own terms.

-Leading expert in the gold trading market is Andrew Maguire.
+Leading expert in the Andrew Maguire.
 An independent bullion trader and a whistleblower.
 He notified United States regulators that fraud had been committed, manipulating prices in the international gold and silver market.

 Free charting webinar